Benjamin Franklin: Scientific work

-Travels around Europe
+Return to London and Travels in Europe

-Franklin used London as a base to travel.
+From the mid-1750s to the mid-1770s, Franklin returned to England and spent much of his time in London., using the city as a base from which to travel.
 In 1771, he made short journeys through different parts of England, staying with Joseph Priestley at Leeds, Thomas Percival at Manchester and Erasmus Darwin at Lichfield.
 In Scotland, he spent five days with Lord Kames near Stirling and stayed for three weeks with David Hume in Edinburgh.
-In 1759, he visited Edinburgh with his son and later reported that he considered his six weeks in Scotland "six weeks of the densest happiness I have met with in any part of my life".
+In 1759, he visited Edinburgh with his son and later reported that he considered his six weeks in Scotland "six weeks of the densest happiness I have met with in any part of my life."

 In Ireland, he stayed with Lord Hillsborough.
 Franklin noted of him that "all the plausible behaviour I have described is meant only, by patting and stroking the horse, to make him more patient, while the reins are drawn tighter, and the spurs set deeper into his sides."
 In Dublin, Franklin was invited to sit with the members of the Irish Parliament rather than in the gallery.
 He was the first American to receive this honor.
 While touring Ireland, he was deeply moved by the level of poverty he witnessed.
 The economy of the Kingdom of Ireland was affected by the same trade regulations and laws that governed the Thirteen Colonies.
 He feared that the American colonies could eventually come to the same level of poverty if the regulations and laws continued to apply to them.

 Franklin spent two months in German lands in 1766, but his connections to the country stretched across a lifetime.
 He declared a debt of gratitude to German scientist Otto von Guericke for his early studies of electricity.
 Franklin also co-authored the first treaty of friendship between Prussia and America in 1785.
 In September 1767, he visited Paris with his usual traveling partner, Sir John Pringle, 1st Baronet.
 News of his electrical discoveries was widespread in France.
 His reputation meant that he was introduced to many influential scientists and politicians, and also to King Louis XV.